 Part 1: Setting the foundation

-This article is the first of a series focusing on optimal operations and asset management.
+This article is the first in a series focusing on optimal operations and asset management.

 Key questions to ask being an investor